sameer2800/HideIt/README.md

 Add necessary build tools for android/ IOS while installing Unity

 ### Installing
-`Clone the repo and open it in Unity engine
+`Clone the repo and open it in Unity engine  `
-Import Vuforia plugin to workspace
+`Import Vuforia plugin to workspace  `
-start running the application in desktop, point 100 rs Indian currency note to the camera and observe the mask on the screen
+`start running the application in desktop, point 100 rs Indian currency note to the camera and observe the mask on the screen `
-Build the application and run in any cross platform os . `
+`Build the application and run in any cross platform os  `